duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

 set `expire_after: 60.minutes`.
 They are send again when you refresh close & open window.

+Note that flash messages are also for each domain.
+So if you redirect from one domain to another, you can not use flash messages.
+Old flash message will be shown when user come back to previous domain (on which request flash was set).

 # Text syntax on buttons and messages

 * labels on buttons, titles,...